-Get to know our 2020 School Captains, Alexandra Shergold and Sophie Boyce.
+Get to know our 2021 School Captains, Lucy Campbell and Clementine Newton-Brown.

-What do you hope to accomplish in your role as School Co-Captain this year?
+What do you hope to accomplish in your role as School Co-Captain for 2021?

 How did you become interested in a student leadership role?